cara380nm/candlekeep/ertrude.md

  - Tools:
    - Thief tools [^artificer]
    - Woodworking artisan tools [^artificer]
+   - +1 Swiss army spork (all purpose tool) (any type of artisan's tool w/ auto proficiency, +1 to spell attack and save DC), once a day pick a cantrip to know for 8 hours)
  - Letter of introduction from guild [^guild-artisan]
  - 1 pound bright red egg
  - Lantern